rjfuhrman42/APOD-clone/README.md

 # APOD-clone
-A clone of NASA's Astronomy Picture of the Day
+A clone of NASA's Astronomy Picture of the Day.
+Allows you to go back and forth between days, as well as go to a specific date.

 ![image](/public/screenshots/preview.png?raw=true "Preview")